-UPDATE 2-China's foreign ministry says Italy willing to resume some China flights
+UPDATE 3-China says Italy willing to resume some China flights

 China was “strongly dissatisfied with the overreaction and restrictions”, especially as it was trying to bring stranded citizens there home, it said.

-Ferrari said Italy sympathises with the situation facing Chinese residents in Italy and at this stage was willing to approve some applications from Chinese airlines to resume some flights, the Chinese foreign ministry said.
+Ferrari said Italy sympathised with the situation facing Chinese residents in Italy and at this stage, it was willing to approve some applications from Chinese airlines to resume some flights, the Chinese ministry said.

-Taiwan’s foreign ministry did not immediately respond to a request from Reuters on whether Italy’s move to resume some China flights included Taiwan too.

 Taiwan, which China claims as its own, has expressed anger that the ban included the island too.

+Taiwan foreign ministry spokeswoman Joanne Ou said they had not received any information from the Italian government that flights from Taiwan could resume but that they were continuing to press the matter.

+Italy has no restriction on the entry of Taiwan citizens, she added.

-Italy’s de facto embassy in Taiwan said on Wednesday that it had “noted” the island’s request for a speedy resumption of air ties, after the Italian government included Taiwan when it stopped direct flights to China.
+Italy’s de facto embassy in Taiwan said on Wednesday it had “noted” the island’s request for a speedy resumption of air ties.

-Taiwan’s largest carrier China Airlines said in a Friday statement that its Taipei-Rome flights would be cancelled until at least Feb.
-21. (Reporting by Brenda Goh; Additional Reporting by Ben Blanchard in Taipei; Editing by Himani Sarkar)
+Taiwan’s largest carrier, China Airlines, said in a statement on Friday that its Taipei-Rome flights would be cancelled until at least Feb.
+21. (Reporting by Brenda Goh; Additional Reporting by Ben Blanchard in Taipei Editing by Himani Sarkar, Robert Birsel)